General Information

 My financial lender advises it will take 2-3 weeks to send me the total vehicle interest.
 How can I obtain it sooner?

-Check with the financial institution to see whether the information is available on-line.
-If not, consider contacting a supervisor, explain why the interest is needed in a timelier manner and request it be faxed to you or the Board office.
+Check with the financial institution to see whether the information is available online.
+If not, consider contacting a supervisor, explaining why the interest is needed sooner, and requesting it be faxed to you or the Board office.

 The manufacturer/dealer contacted me to bring the vehicle in for repair after filing.
 Will this jeopardize my case?

-The final repair is a legal provision that provides an opportunity for the manufacturer to assess and repair the claimed defect(s) to your satisfaction.
-It must be completed five days prior to hearing or is waived.
+The final repair is a legal provision that allows the manufacturer to assess and repair the claimed defect(s) to your satisfaction.
+It must be completed five days prior to the hearing or be waived.
 The consumer must present the vehicle to the specified dealer after reasonable notice.
-The final repair is applicable for 3-times out and 30-days out-of-service filing methods.
+The final repair is applicable for the three-times-out and 30-day-out-of-service filing methods.

 Why should I have to bring my vehicle back for a final repair?
-I've already allowed the dealer "X' number of times to try and fix it.
+I've already allowed the dealer to try to fix it "X" number of times.

 The claim is with the manufacturer, not the dealer.
-The final repair is a legal provision that provides an opportunity for the manufacturer to assess and repair the claimed defect(s) to your satisfaction.
-The final repair is applicable for 3-times out and 30-days out-of-service filing methods.
+The final repair is a legal provision that allows the manufacturer to assess and repair the claimed defect(s) to your satisfaction.
+The final repair is applicable for the 3-times-out and 30-day out-of-service filing methods.

 You may withdraw from the arbitration process if the repair is acceptable and retain the option to request a hearing if the condition recurs as long as the vehicle is still within the manufacturer's express warranty.
 You may continue to hearing even if the claimed condition appears to be fixed.
 The Board would then weigh your reasons for dissatisfaction.

-The Board may dismiss or continue the case if presentation of the vehicle for the final repair is refused by the consumer.
+The Board may dismiss or continue the case if the consumer refuses to present the vehicle for the final repair.

 Can I still go to the hearing if the vehicle is repaired at the "final repair"?

-The final repair is a legal provision that provides an opportunity for the manufacturer to assess and repair the claimed defect(s) to your satisfaction.
+The final repair is a legal provision that allows the manufacturer to assess and repair the claimed defect(s) to your satisfaction.

 You may continue to hearing if the claimed condition appears to be fixed.
 The Board would weigh your reason(s) for dissatisfaction with the repair.